intuition-dev/intuDocs/old/managers/pillars.md

 maintainable.

 Cloud v2.0 is fully server-less.
 E.g. AWS Amplify or better Google FireStore.
-For example: user auth is client-side only.
+For example: user auth is front-end only.
 A good first project is to move user auth Google FireStore and use FireStore for CRUD.
-Again, it is purely client-side.
+Again, it is purely front-end.
 Alternatively, one can host and mount a web app on S3, without the need for FTP, and additionally, use CDN for http certs.